131e55/KKPlayerViewController/README.md

 # KKPlayerViewController

-KKPlayerViewController is a video player library for easier and more convenient to use AVPlayerViewController.
+KKPlayerViewController is a video player library written in Swift 3 for easier and more convenient to use AVPlayer.
+Support background playback and Picture in Picture.

 ## :sunny: Features